- April 24, 2018

 From his central midfield position, alongside Mikel San Jose, whom he's developed a terrific understanding with, the 31-year-old's determination, intensity and aggression ensured life was extremely challenging for their highly fancied opponents.

-In a match where he applied four successful tackles,
+In a match where he applied four successful tackles, two interceptions

 28th March 2016.